RyuZhihao123/Point-cloud-3D-tree-reconstruction/README.md

 📂 **Source Code**: [[code]](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction/tree/main/TreeFromPoints_codes)

-If you want to compile the code on your own device, we also released the source code for this purpose.
+If you want to compile on your own device, we also released the source code for this purpose.
-You can use ``Qt 5.8+`` or ``Visual Studio 2017+`` to compile the program.
+You can choose ``Qt 5.8+`` or ``Visual Studio 2017+`` to easily compile the program.

 Please note that we suggest using ``Release`` mode to complile the program, better not compile in ``Debug`` mode.